Este

 I love

-Me encanta.
-Recordemos que esta expresión va seguida de un sustantivo o de un verbo en -ing
+encanta.
+Recordemos que esta expresión va seguida de un sustantivo o de un

 only